Genetic testing & insurance

 The eligibility for, and cost of, some other types of insurance are calculated according to the present and past health of the applicant.
 The assessment of future health may be based on a person’s personal health history, family history and any genetic information known to the applicant, including the results of any genetic tests.
 These types of insurance include life insurance, disability insurance, income protection, mortgage insurance, and travel insurance (this does NOT apply to private health insurance).

-A person’s personal medical history or family history may be sufficient for an insurance company to charge a higher premium for such insurance, or to decline an application; the result of a genetic tests may have no impact on this decision.
+A person’s personal medical history or family history may be sufficient for an insurance company to charge a higher premium for such insurance, or to decline an application; the result of a genetic test may have no impact on this decision.
 On the other hand, if a genetic test indicates that a person is at high risk of developing a disease in the future, this could provide the sole basis for the insurance company’s decision.
 If a genetic test shows that a person is not at risk of the family’s disorder, the insurance company may ignore the applicant’s family history.

 Insurance companies are allowed to use this genetic test information because of an underlying principle for this type of insurance.
 Under Commonwealth legislation, an applicant for insurance (other than health insurance) and the company providing that insurance must have the same information about the person being insured at the time of the application.
 The failure to share potentially significant information may be regarded as a breach of contract and result in an insurance policy being cancelled.
 This does not apply to new information that becomes available after a policy has commenced.